-• Canvas Postings: Canvas will facilitate the communication between faculty and students.
-Course materials and activities, assignments, discussion, as well as grades will all be posted on Canvas.
-Canvas can be accessed at https://canvas.uw.edu/

-- Class sessions: Classes will involve a blend of short lectures and case discussions.
+- Canvas Postings: Canvas will facilitate the communication between faculty and students.
+Course materials and activities, assignments, discussion, as well as grades will all be posted on Canvas. - Class sessions: Classes will involve a blend of short lectures and case discussions.
 Students are expected to contribute to the class/break out discussions based on their own business experiences, personal customer experiences, and their preparation of the required readings. - Teamwork: A significant amount of the work for this course will be done in teams.
 Although this work is done mostly outside the classroom, students' contributions to these efforts are considered an integral aspect of the course. - Individual work: In addition to preparing for class sessions and team activities, students will do one assignment and the final exam on an individual basis.

-Teams
+Teams/Groups